nekramer/bios-611-project/README.md

 factors that distinguish a GBBO winner from a soggy bottom?

-This project aims to answer some key questions I have when attempting to predict the outcome of each GBBO episode: Does a particular occupation seem to give bakers an advantage in the GBBO challenges?
-To what extent does performance in Technical Challenges predict winning?
+This project aims to answer some key questions I have when attempting to predict the outcome of each GBBO episode: To what extent does performance in Technical Challenges predict winning?
 Do "Bread Week" Star Bakers tend to win more?
 Does low performance in the previous episode make someone more likely to go home the following week?